red-gate/honeycomb-web-toolkit/README.md

 Click OK and restart IIS.

+### Building and serving the honeycomb dev site

-Once your webserver is configured, point it at the root of the honeycomb web toolkit repository.
+Once your webserver is configured, point it at the `/dist` directory in the honeycomb web toolkit repository.

+Build the toolkit:
+`
+npm install && npm run build`